-While ACC is set, the set speed can be decreased by pressing the SET - button.
+While ACC is set, the set speed can be decreased by pushing the SET - button.

-The speed decrement shown is dependant on the speed of U.S. (mph) or Metric (km/h) units:
+The drivers preferred units can be selected through the instrument panel settings if equipped.
+Refer to "Understanding Your Instrument Panel" for more information.
+The speed decrement shown is dependent on the chosen speed unit of U.S. (mph) or Metric (km/h):

-• Pressing the SET - button once will result in a 1 mph decrease in set speed.
+• Pushing the SET - button once will result in a 1 mph decrease in set speed.
 Each subsequent tap of the button results in a decrease of 1 mph.